llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/10_definitions.md

 The maintenance intersection is a 3-way intersection.
 A direction on the maintenance intersection leads either to a charging intersection (in case of module 2) or to a subset of chargers (in case of Module 1).

-## Charging Intersection {#autocharging-definitions-charging-intersection}
+## Charger Intersection {#autocharging-definitions-charging-intersection}

-A charging intersection is a 3-way intersection where the charging entrances and exits of seperate chargers meet.
+A charger intersection is a 3-way intersection where the charger entrances and exits of seperate chargers meet.

 ## Charging Manager {#autocharging-definitions-charging-manager}